 Don’t break the speed limit

-Sticking to the limit is generally a more eco-friendly way to drive.
+Sticking to the speed limit is generally a more eco safe way to drive.
 This is especially true on motorways where driving at 80 mph could use as much as 25% more fuel than maintaining a legal 70 mph.

 Should I switch off my engine in traffic queues?